Spatial Manifestations of Order Reduction in Runge-Kutta Methods for Initial Boundary Value Problems

 \section{Acknowledgments}

 The authors would like to thank David Ketcheson and Adrian Sandu for helpful conversations and suggestions.
-The authors wish to acknowledge support by the National Science Foundation through grants DMS--1719637 (Rosales), DMS--1719640 (Seibold and Zhou), and DMS--1719693 (Shirokoff).
-Partial support is acknowledged via grants DMS--1614043 (Rosales) and CNS--1446690 (Seibold).
+This material is based upon work supported by the National Science Foundation under Grants DMS--1719637 (Rosales), DMS--1719640 (Zhou), DMS--2012271 and DMS--2309728 (both Seibold), DMS--2012268 and DMS--2309727) (both Shirokoff).
 D. Shirokoff was supported by a grant from the Simons Foundation (\#359610).